stsfaroz/ragit/README.md

 ```
 ### Reloading Your Database

-After creating and populating your vector database, simply load it later by reinitializing with the same persistence directory:
+Once your database is created and your data is added, simply load it for later use by specifying the same folder:

 ```python
 from ragit import VectorDBManager